sanaya-20/Publisher_subscriber/README.md

-# PubSub System
+# Publisher-Subscriber System

-This project implements a simple Pub/Sub (Publisher/Subscriber) system in Java.
-The Pub/Sub system allows publishers to publish messages to specific topics, and subscribers to subscribe to those topics and receive the messages.
-This project demonstrates the basic concepts of the Pub/Sub architecture, including publishing messages, subscribing to topics, and broadcasting messages to all relevant subscribers.
+This project implements a simple (Publisher/Subscriber) system in Java.
+The system allows publishers to publish messages to specific topics, and subscribers to subscribe to those topics and receive the messages.

 ## Project Structure